MrBlueXav/Dekrispator_v2/README.md

 If you press the user button, sequencer will stop, it will run again if you press the button once again.

-To control Dekrispator's parameters you can connect at any time an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector and control the synth.
+To control Dekrispator's parameters you can connect at any time an USB MIDI controller (like Korg NanoKontrol...) to the board's micro USB connector.

 You can also play notes if you connect a keyboard and turn off the sequencer.